Canada's Huawei extradition ruling could unleash more Chinese backlash

 For Canada, the stakes are high.
 After Meng’s arrest in Vancouver in December 2018, China detained two Canadian citizens on state security charges and blocked imports of some canola seed.

-This month, China’s CanSino Biologics Inc began working with the country’s National Research Council to “pave the way” for future COVID-19 vaccine trials in Canada, and China has been supplying the country with personal protection equipment during the outbreak.
+This month, China’s CanSino Biologics Inc (6185.HK) began working with the country’s National Research Council to “pave the way” for future COVID-19 vaccine trials in Canada, and China has been supplying the country with personal protection equipment during the outbreak.

 “If China decides to cut us off from those kinds of things, people will die,” said Stephanie Carvin, an assistant professor and security expert at Ottawa’s Carleton University.